m4c1elz/last-words-py/README.md

 # last_words.py

-Mitski's Last Words of a Shooting Star, entirely remade in a command-line interface.
+Mitski's Last Words of a Shooting Star, now on your terminal.
 ![program demo](demo.gif)

 # Setup